Quick Overview of Pathway

 Transformations

-Once your input data is defined, you can define your data pipeline using Pathway transformations:
+Once your input data is specified, you can now define your data pipeline using Pathway transformations.
+These, under the hood, are written in Rust meaning that they are very efficient.

 filtered_table = input_table.filter(input_table.colA > 0)